jdc5884/hsi_atk/README.md

 4. analysis pipelines for composed learning and estimation

 The hsi_atk utilizes scikit-learn, scikit-hyper, scikit-image, numpy, scipy, h5py, and custom functions and classes.

+kspec branch code will focus on analysis of hyperspectral images of corn kernels for current work.